erihsu/def_parser/README.md

 [ BEGINEXT section ]
 END DESIGN statement
 ```
+Hold the principle of combinational parser, we first construct each sub-parser in DEF syntax and combine them to parse the whole DEF file.

 **Notes**: `[]` around section means that the section in DEF is optional.
 For more details of each section definition, please refer to the [lef/def reference](http://www.ispd.cc/contests/18/lefdefref.pdf).

 ## Limitation